-With just a few minutes of kitchen time and 5 simple ingredients, you can put these no-bake cranberry cheesecake balls together.
+With just a few minutes of kitchen time and five simple ingredients, you can put these no-bake cranberry cheesecake balls together.

-Bite-sized, unbelievably creamy, and with the right balance of sweet and tart flavors, these little no-bake cranberry cheesecake balls are the perfect holiday sweet treat to whip up.
+Bite-sized, unbelievably creamy, and with the right sweet and tart flavors, these little no-bake cranberry cheesecake balls are the perfect holiday sweet treat to whip up.

 What Else Can I Add?

 There’s a lot more than just cranberries that you can add to these cheesecake balls.
-Think of any other dried fruits of your choice, or even some nuts if you prefer a bit of crunch, and add them into the mix.
-Pistachios, pecans, and walnuts are some good options you could consider.
+Think of any other dried fruits of your choice, or even some nuts if you prefer a crunch, and add them to the mix.
+Pistachios, pecans, and walnuts are some excellent options you could consider.

-If you want to give these cheesecake balls a savory twist, you can skip the sugar and throw in some chives and garlic powder along with the cranberries, and then serve these with some crackers.
+If you want to give these cheesecake balls a savory twist, you can skip the sugar, throw in some chives and garlic powder along with the cranberries, and then serve these with some crackers.

 What Can I Use Instead of Graham Crackers?

-Graham crackers are the absolute best choice for this recipe, but if you don’t have those or are looking for an alternative, you could use any digestive biscuits of your choice.
-You could also make do with golden Oreos (with the cream removed of course) or your basic Oreos if you fancy a bit of chocolate flavor.
+Graham crackers are the absolute best choice for this recipe, but if you don’t have those or are looking for an alternative, you could use any digestive biscuits.
+You could also make do with golden Oreos (with the cream removed) or your basic Oreos if you fancy a bit of chocolate flavor.

 Which Other Berries Can I Use?

-Dried strawberries, blueberries, and raspberries are all great choices, since they have a similar taste, and work well along with the other ingredients in the recipe.
+Dried strawberries, blueberries, and raspberries are all great choices since they have a similar taste and work well with the other ingredients in the recipe.

 How Can I Store the Them?